 - Create filter nodes using AND or OR operators if needed.

-Dexda supports a number of filter conditions.
-The type of condition you select determines the values that you need to provide for the condition.
-The following describes operators and fields available when configuring filters for exampel for charts, rules, and action groups.
+The type of filter condition you select determines the values that you need to provide for the condition.
+The following describes operators and fields available when configuring filters for example for charts, rules, and action groups.

-Note: Operators available for selection are determined by the context in which you configure the filter
+Note: Operators available for selection depends on the context in which you configure the filter.

 |Contains||Substring match using the list of supplied values, where each value is interpreted as a string.
 Example: “nyk1245” matches “nyk1245”.|